 This desire has triggered a huge uptick in demand for English tutors, who can work from home and earn a very decent wage by teaching Chinese kids how to speak English online.

-This shift demand has significantly increased the demand for web developers with a specialisation in e-commerce, Computer Economics reports.
+Computer Economics reports that this shift has significantly increased the demand for web developers specialising in e-commerce.

 Have you noticed that almost every retailer’s website has a live chat button these days?